 This large blue and white transferware bowl was a bargain at $10!!

 Friends, the reason I’m sharing the pricing with you on this post today, is that I often get inquiries on how much one should spend while antiquing.
 I do believe this is completely up to the person shopping.
 However, you don’t need to spend over $40 to get a nice piece of antique Transferware or Ironstone.
-Most antique shops are filled with these items and they can vary in price depending upon the vendor.
+Most antique shops are filled with these items and they can vary in price depending on the vendor.

 Do you like thrifting?
 Join us every week for “Thrifting with the Gals“!